AJ Bell Dodl vs Hargreaves Lansdown - which is better?

 AJ Bell Dodl vs Hargreaves Lansdown - services

 While AJ Bell Dodl is an app-only investment platform, Hargreaves Lansdown is a more traditional proposition, more in line with AJ Bell Dodl's parent company, AJ Bell.
-AJ Bell Dodl offers a streamlined investment choice, with 37 funds and 81 UK & US shares, while Hargreaves Lansdown has a wide array of options, including more esoteric options, such as spread betting and CFDs.
+AJ Bell Dodl offers a streamlined investment choice, with 37 funds and 60 UK & US shares, while Hargreaves Lansdown has a wide array of options including more than 3,000 funds.

 AJ Bell Dodl vs Hargreaves Lansdown - products